lukasx999/libgfx/README.md

 *Only the currently implemented platforms have a checkmark next to them.*

+Check out `examples/`, for on how to use libgfx with any of these technologies.

 - [x] Linux via [glfw](https://www.glfw.org/)
 - [x] Linux via [gtkmm](https://gtkmm.gnome.org/en/index.html)
 - [x] Web via [emscripten](https://emscripten.org/)